lukaszs9819/shop/README.md

 In addition project have logging system.
 Not everytinhg work perfectly, there are few bugs that should be repair.

-Too run this project properly you have to enter correct login info too database in file databse
+Too run this project properly you have to enter correct login info too database in file Databse.java

 Project was written by me Lukasz Sobon and Michal Szczepaniak-Krupwski